LexBorisoff/web-cli/.github/README.md

 * `url`: *required* - accepts a string of the engine's base URL ***without the protocol*** and ***without the query string***.
 For example, in a URL like this: `https://google.com/search?q=whatever` - supply only `google.com`.
 * `query`: *optional* - accepts a string representing the search engine's query string.
 Following the example above: `https://google.com/search?q=whatever` - the query string is `search?q=` which sits between the engine's base url and the search keywords.
 To find an engine's query string, go to its URL then type anything in its search box and hit enter.
 You will find that most websites and search engines have their own query string that you can grab.
 If not, then that engine cannot be used for searching with the query string.
 * `delimiter`: *optional* - accepts a string (normally a single character) representing the delimiter between search term keywords.
 Sometimes you will find that search engines modify the search query URL by replacing the space with another character, such as a `+` sign.
 If you find that the engine has a different delimiter, then provide it here. ***The default delimiter is the space character***.
 * `isDefault`: *optional* - accepts a boolean value indicating if the engine should be used as default. ***If not present, then the first engine object in the config file is used as default***.
-If multiple engine objects have this property, then the first one with it will be used as default.
+If multiple engine objects have this property (which should be avoided), then the first one with it will be used as default.
 * `alias`: *optional* - accepts a string or array of strings that can be used instead of `<engine_key>`.
 * `routes`: *optional* - accepts an object that represents engine routes:
   * `<route_key>`: a string representing the route that is supplied to the `route` option.
 It accepts a string value of the route's actual segment of the URL.
 Think of the `<route_key>` as an alias for the route.
 For example, in a routes key-value pair like this: `"repos": "username?tab=repositories"` - the `repos` is what's provided to the `route` option, while the `username?tab=repositories` is what's actually used to build the web query URL.